neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 		/**
 		 * this is a private method of this class,
-		 * the private anotation marks them an prevent that they
+		 * the private annotation marks them an prevent that they
 		 * are listed in the api doc.
 As they are private, they
 		 * have to start with an underscore as well.
 		 *